Swirln/Novetus/README.md

 # Novetus
 ## Corescripts
-These include the corescripts from 2012-2014.
+This branch include the corescripts from 2012-2014.
 All corescripts are signed.
 Private key not included.
 - 2012
 - 2013
   - Late 2013 corescripts